kshutkin/package-build/pkgbld/README.md

 pkgbld --sourcemaps=es,cjs
 ```

-Where `es,cjs` should be replaced by targets for which sourcemaps should be generated.
+Where `es,cjs` should be replaced by targets for which source maps should be generated.
 Default `umd`.

 Supported targets for this option: `es`, `cjs` and `umd`.